Twentysix26/Red-Docs/red/red_cog_approved_repos.md

 last_updated: April 27, 2016
 toc: false
 ---
-This page will list all approved repository.
+This page lists all of the approved cog repositories for Red.

 ## Adding Repository's